vakila/automerge.github.io/docs/how-it-works/sync.md

 ### False positives

-Bloom filters encode data probabalistically.
+Bloom filters encode data probabilistically.
 The Automerge Bloom filter implementation is tuned such that there is a 1% chance per change of mistakenly believing the other peer already has the change in question.
 When this occurs, the receiving peer will not see any result from applying those changes.
 Until all change dependencies are in place, the new changes will remain invisible.
 To resolve this, the next syncMessage will include a `need` request which specifies particular changes by hash to send from the other peer.

 ### Shared Heads
 To avoid constantly recalculating and retransmitting Bloom filters, the `syncState` tracks the "greatest common document" the two peers have in common.
 Every time changes are received and applied, we can safely skip adding those changes to any subsequent the Bloom filter.
 Thus, we simply begin adding changes to the Bloom filter at that point in the document history.